everscale-org/docs/src/validate/run-validator/run-mainnet-node.md

 # Run Mainnet Node

-This HOWTO contains instructions on how to build and configure a RUST validator node in TON blockchain.
+This HOWTO contains instructions on how to build and configure a RUST validator node in Everscale blockchain.
 The instructions and scripts below were verified on Ubuntu 20.04.

 > EverX Mainnet Node repository. https://github.com/tonlabs/main.ton.dev